MicroEJ/docs/KernelDeveloperGuide/applicationLink.rst

 1. **SOAR Compiler**: loads and compiles the set of application ``.class`` files and resources.
 Among the various steps, mention may be made of:

-   - Transitive closure from the application entry points of all required elements (types, methods, fields, strings, immutables, resources, system properties),
+   - Computing the transitive closure from the application entry points of all required elements (types, methods, fields, strings, immutables, resources, system properties),
-   - Clinit order computation.
+   - Computing the :ref:`clinit order <soar_clinit>`.

    The result is an object file that ends with ``.fso`` extension.
    The ``.fso`` file is a portable file that can be linked on any compatible Kernel (see :ref:`fso_compatibility`).

 2. **SOAR Optimizer**: links a ``.fso`` file against a specific Kernel.
 Among the various steps, mention may be made of:

-   - Link to expected Kernel APIs (types, methods, fields) according to the JVM specification [1]_,
+   - Linking to the expected Kernel APIs (types, methods, fields) according to the JVM specification [1]_,
-   - Generate MEJ32 instructions,
+   - Generating the MEJ32 instructions,
-   - Build of virtualization tables.
+   - Building the virtualization tables.

    The result is an object file that ends with ``.fo`` extension.
    The ``.fo`` file is specific to a Kernel: it can only be installed on the Kernel it has been linked.
-   Rebuilding a Kernel require to run this phase again.
+   Rebuilding a Kernel implies to run this phase again.

 .. figure:: png/link_application.png
    :alt: Sandboxed Application Build Flow